It is based on the twelve-point priority list released by the UK government, which you can view here.

 - Please enter your age in years (16 to 120).
 Generally, the older you are, the sooner you'll be called up to have the vaccine.

 - Say whether you live or work in a care home.
 If everyone in a care home is vaccinated, that will allow relatives to visit with decreased risk to the residents.

 - Are you pregnant, or are you planning to be in the next three months?
-If the answer is yes, the vaccine makers are not currently recommending you have a COVID vaccine until more trial data is released.
+If the answer is yes, then you will be offered either the Pfizer or Moderna vaccine.

 - Answer whether you are a frontline health or social care worker (e.g., nurse, doctor, etc.).
 This group is likely to have a lot of exposure to the virus and need to be protected.